tranhuudan-javafullstack/spring-data-jpa-example/README.md

 - You will learn the basics of caching - First Level Cache and Second Level Cache with EhCache
 - You will understand the basics of Spring Data JPA and Spring Data REST

-### Requirements
-- You should have working knowledge of Java and Annotations.
-- We will help you install Eclipse and get up and running with Maven and Tomcat.

-### Step Wise Details
-Refer each section

 ## Connecting to My SQL and Other Databases

 Spring Boot makes it easy to switch databases!
 Yeah really simple.